amwellius/DE2_Project_2021-22/README.md

 ### Possible Stages
-After powering on, test screen procedure runss (represented by `DE2 Water System` screen and `graphic tank icon` filling up).
+After powering on, test screen procedure runs (represented by `DE2 Water System` screen and `graphic tank icon` filling up).
 System is ready to operate!

 #### System OK
 Level of water in tank is beewtwen **0** and **100%**, *capacitive sensor* is not activated by water reaching its level; system working correctly.